 * Support clients through crisis situation through resource provision of therapeutic services for individual, groups and families as needed in and outside of the county detention center.

 * attend court hearings, program staffing, community appointments and meetings, as appropriate, with client.

 * meet with service providers as appropriate and necessary on behalf of the client

-This solicitation is for one contract position with the court under the supervision of the program director.
+This solicitation is for one contract position with the court under the supervision of the program supervisor.
 Interested persons should send a letter of interest, and relevant education and experience, along with a copy of their resume.

-Send letters and accompanying documentation by 4:00 p.m. on April 25, 2018 to:
+Send letters and accompanying documentation by 4:00 p.m. on October 11th, 2019 to:

 Thirteenth Judicial District Court

 The Intake Coordinator is an independently licensed mental health professional who provides initial (both psychosocial and diagnostic) assessment, case management, short-term interventions, triage and referral services to all potential client calls to the PMS Behavioral Health program.